 To claim your deduction on your taxes, you have to itemize your personal deductions on Schedule A; this is included with the IRS form 1040.
 If you prepay any amount of your PMI, you may not deduct all of your prepayments in the year that you paid.
 You have to wait to make your PMI deduction in the tax year that the premium covers.

-Note that the PMI tax deduction is not permanent; it has to be renewed by Congress every year.
+Note that the PMI tax deduction is not always permanent anymore.
+It has to be renewed by Congress every year.
 As of 2018, the tax break is still in effect.
 It appears that Congress in 2017 has renewed the PMI tax deduction for 2018.
 But people who are buying homes in the future should always check with their CPA to determine if the PMI tax deduction is still in effect.
+According to the Department of Housing and Urban Development, all loans before June 3 2013 once the LTV reaches 78% and mortgage insurance has been payed at least 5 years the insurance can be cancelled .
+However, all FHA mortgages that closed after June 3, 2013 have to pay mortgage insurance for life of the loan.

 This has been the only major tax break for homeowners that can potentially be cancelled by Congress.
 The deductions for mortgage interest are safe for now up to at least $500,000 homes, and this could be $1 million, depending upon tax reform that is being debated on Capitol Hill at the end of 2017.
 Real estate tax deductions are safe for most homeowners, but the current tax reform bill may end up canceling the real estate tax deduction for amounts over $10,000 per year.